Ondres

 Ondres (/fr/; /oc/) is a commune in the Landes department in Nouvelle-Aquitaine in southwestern France.
 It is only two miles from the nearest beach (Ondres plage), which is well known for being a good surfing spot.

 Culture

-Ondres is the home town of architectural drafter and painter Dominique Duplantier, graduated from the École des Beaux-Arts of Paris, who draws the traditional habitats as well as landscapes, of the Basque Country and southwest France.
+Ondres is the home town of architectural drafter and painter Dominique Duplantier, who graduated from the École des Beaux-Arts of Paris.
+Duplantier draws landscapes and traditional homes of the Basque Country and southwest France.
 He is the father of Joe and Mario of the heavy metal band Gojira, and of the photographer Gabrielle Duplantier.